hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 -   `metadata` (object of key/value strings) - Glance metadata that will be applied to the image.

+-   `config_drive` (boolean) - Whether or not nova should use ConfigDrive for cloud-init metadata.

 ## Basic Example: Rackspace public cloud

 Here is a basic example.
 This is a working example to build a Ubuntu 12.04 LTS